- Nov 27

 Debbie quickly lost the typical she once had with her family.
 “For a long time, when my phone would ring, I would literally want to throw up,” she remembers.
 “I never knew what was going to be on the other end of the line—what kind of tragedy I was going to have.”

 Then she received the phone call that would change the course of their lives.
-Her son was arrested for bringing drugs to school and sent to court, where he was recommended to Gateway Foundation’s Carbondale adolescent program.
+Her son was arrested for bringing drugs to school and sent to court, where he was recommended to Gateway’s Carbondale adolescent program, which now operates as a fully virtual program.

 In the days leading up to the start of his Residential Treatment program, Debbie’s son sat in their living room and told her, “Mom, I just wanted you to quit loving me.”